vanillaSlice/blog/content/post/seven-languages-in-seven-weeks.md

 make a couple or more of the chapters redundant for a large part of the audience.
 2. C#, Java and JavaScript aren't so wildly different as say doing a comparison between Ruby, Haskell and Prolog.
 The key here is being exposed to many languages that can differ from each other quite significantly.

+As I alluded to above, learning the various syntaxes is not the focus of this book.
+You'll learn so much more.
+You'll learn about actor-based concurrency in Io and Scala.
+You'll learn about how Scala addresses the criticisms aimed at Java (subsequently giving Java the kick up the arse it needed).
+You'll learn about code hot-swapping in Erlang and how some applications can run for years without downtime.
+You'll learn to appreciate the beauty of immutability in Clojure.
+You'll remember why you still hate Prolog many years after your first encounter with it in University and why you swore, like Taylor Swift, to never ever ever get back together.

 ## Why you should read it